pepfar-datim/PLM-BundleMaker/README.md

 - Only json content is consumed and genarated; xml support can be easily added, by implementing XML parser use;
 - It is limited to STU4 of FHIR, and is not backwards compatible with STU3 and earlier.
-- It is currently limited to a small set of base and clinical resource types:
+- While all FHIR resource types are selected, focus is only on a select demographic and clinical resources, and others have not been verified.
+Supported resource types are:
   - [Patient](https://www.hl7.org/fhir/patient.html)
   - [Encounter](https://www.hl7.org/fhir/encounter.html)
   - [Condition](https://www.hl7.org/fhir/condition.html)
   - [Observation](https://www.hl7.org/fhir/observation.html)
   - [MedicationStatement](https://www.hl7.org/fhir/medicationStatement.html)
 - Generated resources are not persisted, and are only returned as a response
-- While it can process it, the app is not intended to be used with a mix of QuestionnaireResponses responding to different Questionnaires in one bundle.

 ## Use